 In Spain, you will be taught in both English and Spanish.
 All lessons during the first term are taught in English and then from the second term you will begin to take more and more classes in Spanish as your language skills develop.

-You will also have a number of one-on-one academic mentor sessions during each year, which will allow you to:
+You will also have a number of one-to-one sessions with your course tutor each year, which will allow you to:

 You'll also use our virtual learning environment, NOW, which is a flexible web-based system that gives you 24-hour access to module learning materials and reading lists.
 It allows you to discuss work with tutors and submit coursework electronically from anywhere in the world.